-Planning permission is required for many alterations, additions and changes of use.
-Some work can be carried out without planning permission; this is referred to as 'permitted development'.
-Within conservation areas, fewer alterations are permitted development and most changes to the outside of a building, including changing the colour, require planning permission.
 Householders within conservation areas require planning permission for almost all alterations or works affecting the exterior of their property.
-This includes extensions, works affecting outbuildings, laying of hard surfaces, erection of gates, fences and walls, as well as improvements, additions or other alterations to the external appearance of a house such as replacement of windows, doors, gutters, drainpipes and re-roofing.
+This includes extensions, works affecting outbuildings, laying of hard surfaces, erection of gates, fences and walls, as well as improvements. additions or other alterations to the external appearance of a house such as replacement of windows, doors, gutters, drainpipes and re-roofing.

-Information on how to apply for listed building consent can be found on our website and the Scottish Governments e-planning website.
+Information on how to apply for planning permission can be found on our website and the Scottish Governments e-planning website.